tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 than traditional western learners of the language because they know the characters already.
 So you first need to become like a Chinese person.
-Chinese people don't know how to read the kanji in Japanese but they know how kanji look like and they know the meanings.
+Chinese people don't know how to read the kanji in Japanese, but they know how kanji look like, and they know the meanings.
 After you catch up to a Chinese person then you can move on to learning grammar and sentences.